A Three-Day Trip to Tampa

 The Heights Public Market at Armature Works

-Converted from the old Tampa Electric streetcar storage warehouse after it sat vacant for over fifty years, the Armature Works structure is now a fully restored multi-purpose building in the historic Tampa Heights neighborhood.
+Converted from the old Tampa Electric streetcar storage warehouse after sitting vacant for over fifty years, Armature Works is now a fully restored multi-purpose building in the historic Tampa Heights neighborhood.
 They recycled as many original materials as possible in the renovation of this building.
 The inside of Armature Works features original exposed brick walls, skylights, windows, and doors.

-The Heights Public Market in Armature Works consists of spaces to host events, a few shops, and waterfront restaurants and bars.
+The Heights Public Market in Armature Works has spaces to host events, a few shops, and waterfront restaurants and bars.
 It is the perfect place to come for meals if you can’t agree on where you want to eat in Tampa.
 There is something here for every taste.

-There are many food options to choose from under one roof including Asian Cuisine, Barbecue, Pizza, Cuban, Mediterranean, or Mexican Cuisine.
+Many food options under one roof include Asian, Barbecue, Pizza, Cuban, Mediterranean, or Mexican Cuisine.
 Top off lunch or dinner with an Astro Craft ice cream, a sweet treat from Bake’n Babes, or a cup of coffee from Buddy Brew.
 Check out the A.W.
 Mercantile retail shop that sells locally sourced, handmade goods, or take home a bouquet from Tonella’s cute little flower truck.

-You can choose to eat inside among the many tables or when the weather is nice take your meal or drinks outside overlooking the Hillsborough River.
+You can eat inside among the many tables or take your meal or drinks outside overlooking the Hillsborough River.

 Since it was steamy hot when we visited, we were glad that my cousin Mary suggested a sit-down restaurant at the Armature Works building called “Steelbach”.